 1. Valerie Biden Owens Describes President Trump as ‘Unhinged’ & Says That His Attacks On the Biden Family Show That He Is Afraid of Losing to Joe Biden In 2020

-Valerie Biden Owens punched back at President Trump during a campaign event on October 7, 2019, in Aiken, South Carolina.
-She described the commander-in-chief as “unhinged” for his repeated attacks against the Biden family.
-He has accused former Vice President Joe Biden and his son, Hunter, of wrongdoing in regards to Hunter Biden’s former business dealings in Ukraine.
+Valerie Biden Owens has defended her brother and the rest of the family against verbal attacks from President Trump.
+During a campaign event in October 2019, Owens described the commander-in-chief as “unhinged.”
+She was referencing the president’s criticism against former Vice President Joe Biden and his son, Hunter, in relation to Hunter Biden’s former business dealings in Ukraine.

 Owens added that her older brother handles the insults better than she does.
 “This is really not about my family.
 He has chosen my family to be the vehicle that he can [use to] influence the election.”